+86 1510-529-7925 [email protected]

 The Tamron compared to my Nikon 80-300 and my Nikon 300mm F4 lens.

 Using this lens is fantastic.
-It hands very well, especially if you consider how big it is.
+It handles very well, especially considering its size.
 Zooming in and out is easy, and the zoom lens provides just enough friction and feedback so that you know what is going on.
-It is hard to keep your frame though, if you zoom in from 150 to 600, as that is a huge jump in focal length.
-Holding the lens is easy enough, I usually hold onto the lens collar and you can easily handhold this lens while shooting as long as you are strong enough.
-The lens weighs about 2kg and attached to my D3S, I guess the total would be around 4 kg.
-I am a pretty strong guy and I have used this lens for an entire day of shooting with little problems.
+It is hard to keep your frame, though, if you zoom in from 150mm to 600mm, as that is a huge jump in focal length.
+Holding the lens is easy enough.
+I usually hold onto the lens collar, and you can easily handhold this lens while shooting as long as you are strong enough.
+The lens weighs about 2kg and attached to my D3S, I guess the total weight would be around 4kg.
+I am a pretty strong guy, and I have used this lens for an entire day of shooting with little problems.
 My shoulder did hurt that evening, as it had gotten a good workout, but it is still completely manageable.
-I have never used this lens with a tripod or monopod, I don’t like to restrict my shooting with them, so I cannot tell you the lens handles on one of those.
+I have never used this lens with a tripod or monopod.
+I don’t like to restrict my shooting with them, so I cannot tell you how the lens handles on one of those.

 IMG_0034-1024x683-1024x683 Tamron SP 150-600mm F/5-6.3 Di VC USD Review